oarc-cs/sge-job-scripts/nb6.md

 ## Step 3

-On your local computer, run the command (or the equivalent on Windows), e.g.
+On your local computer, open a terminal to run the command (or do the equivalent on Windows), e.g.

 ```
 $ ssh -f -N -L 11111:nXXX:12345 user_name@login1.hoffman2.idre.ucla.edu  # on local computer
 ```

+(Enter your Hoffman2 cluster password if needed.
+There will be no output if succeeded; this is normal.)

 Adjust the port number accordingly.
 For example, if the actual port used on the compute node is `12348` instead, the command above would be: